Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 How big is Día de los Muertos in Sayulita?

-It’s one of the town’s most beautiful events.
-Altars fill the streets, musicians play into the evening, and locals welcome visitors to join in the commemoration of loved ones.
+It’s one of Sayulita’s most meaningful and beautiful celebrations.
+Colorful altars line the streets, musicians perform into the evening, and families warmly welcome visitors to share in the tradition.

 Are Sayulita’s festivals suitable for families?